A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2024-41012: Linux Kernel Use-After-Free Vulnerability

-CVE-2024-41012 is a use-after-free flaw in the Linux kernel's filelock mechanism that can expose arbitrary kernel memory.
-This article covers the technical details, affected versions, impact, and mitigation.
+CVE-2024-41012 is a use-after-free vulnerability in Linux Kernel filelock mechanism that can allow arbitrary kernel memory reads.
+This article covers technical details, affected versions, impact, and mitigation.

 CVE-2024-41012 Overview